wacncontent/CustomizeTool/removeCommentOutput2/articles/stream-analytics/stream-analytics-stream-analytics-query-patterns.md

 **Explanation:**
 We do an initial aggregation to get unique makes with their count over the window.
-We then do an aggregation of how many makes we got – given all unique values in a window get the same timestamp then the second aggregation window needs to be minimal to not aggregate 2 windows from the first step.
+We then do an aggregation of how many makes we got - given all unique values in a window get the same timestamp then the second aggregation window needs to be minimal to not aggregate 2 windows from the first step.

-## Determine if a value has changed ##
+## Query example: Determine if a value has changed ##
 **Description**: Look at a previous value to determine if it is different than the current value e.g. Is the previous car on the Toll Road the same make as the current car?